GrayHatHacking/GHHv6/CloudSetup/README.md

 8. Create the keypair in AWS:<BR>
 `aws ec2 import-key-pair --key-name ghh --public-key-material fileb://~/.ssh/id_rsa.pub --profile=ghh --region=us-east-1`

 9. Run `build-images.sh` to build the base images for the rest of the exercises.
+This will take a few minutes to an hour.